jmespath/jmespath.site/docs/tutorial.rst

 JMESPath Tutorial
 =================

-This is a guide through the JMESPath language.
+This is a tutorial of the JMESPath language.
 JMESPath is a query language for JSON.
 You can extract and transform elements from a JSON document.
 The examples below are interactive.
 You can change the JMESPath expressions and see the results update automatically.

+For each of these examples, the JMESPath expression is applied to the input JSON on the left, and the result of evaluting the JMESPath expression is shown in the JSON document on the right hand side.

 Basic Expressions
 =================